roblanf/sangeranalyseR/docs/source/index.rst

 Why sangeranalyseR
 ==================
 Sanger sequencing was first proposed in 1977 and is still widely used in sequencing high-quality DNA.
-There are some widely used tools e.g. `Geneious <https://www.geneious.com>`_, `CodonCode Aligner <https://www.codoncode.com/aligner/>`_ and `Phred-Phrap-Consed <http://www.phrap.org/phredphrapconsed.html>`_; however, these are all commercial software which require expensive license fee.
+There are some widely used tools e.g. `Geneious <https://www.geneious.com>`_, `CodonCode Aligner <https://www.codoncode.com/aligner/>`_ and `Phred-Phrap-Consed <http://www.phrap.org/phredphrapconsed.html>`_; however, these are all commercial software which requires expensive license fee.
 Therefore, we develop sangeranalyseR allowing users to do Sanger sequencing data analysis in pure R environment. sangeranalyseR is an open source software which provides another option for biologists and clinical researchers to do Sanger sequencing data analysis in an easy way.

 |